coderdiaz/jacaranda/README.md

 ## Jacaranda

+> ⚠️ **BETA SOFTWARE**: This library is in active development and not yet recommended for production use.
+APIs may change without notice.
+Feel free to try it out and provide feedback!

 Provides a way to styling components in React Native with better experience and composability.
 The key feature is the ability to create multi-variants styles with a type-safe definition inspired by [Stitches](https://stitches.dev/docs/variants) and [CVA](https://cva.style/docs/getting-started/variants) (for React apps).

 #### Currently properties: